 - There’s a huge support system online for parents.
-Here are just a few you can find by searching Easy Peasy:
+Here are just a few you can find by searching Easy Peasy on Facebook:

 - The pacing on this isn’t as structured as thoroughly represented as I would like.

 If you have a preschooler, this is the level you want to start at.
-Although the program recommends you use it with your 4 year old, it can also be used with younger or older children based on ability and readiness.
-Your child will know the letter names and sounds, as well common sight words after completing this preschool program.
+Although the program recommends you use it with your 4-year-old, it can also be used with younger or older children based on ability and readiness.
+Your child will know the letter names and sounds, as well as common sight words after completing this preschool program.
 All of these skills are needed to begin reading.
 With these pre-reading skills, your child will be ready for kindergarten.
-This year, your preschooler will also learn about counting, shapes and colors.
+This year, your preschooler will also learn about counting, shapes, and colors.